-Definition A distinctly 21st century style, Transitional is hot with older millennials wanting a more sophisticated look for their home.
+A distinctly 21st Century style, Transitional is hot with older millennials wanting a more sophisticated look for their home.
 Transitional is perfect for this generation – it combines their love of vintage style with their desire to put their own twist on things.
 And that’s exactly what Transitional is – putting a contemporary spin on classic designs.
 Transitional is one of the few styles that results in spaces that are both masculine and feminine – perfect for couples struggling to combine their styles.

 Transitional style is known for neutral color palettes that are accented with pops of bold colors.
-Where Victorian embraced very dark, heavy wood pieces, Transitional combines different types and finishes of wood and goes for light, airy furniture.
+Where Victorian embraced very dark, heavy wood pieces, Transitional combines different types and finishes of wood and goes for light, delicate furniture.
 Traditional styles called for endless accessorizing, but Transitional focuses on a few thoughtful pieces, placing value on the impact of negative space.

-Notables Barbara Barry is the mother of Transitional.
-She was one of the first designers to take traditional furniture shapes, soften them with a more modern feel, and create that classic Transitional look that seems to have universal appeal.
+Barbara Barry is the mother of Transitional.
+She was one of the first designers to take traditional furniture shapes, soften them with a more contemporary feel, and create that classic Transitional look that seems to have universal appeal.
 Everything you need to know about Transitional you can learn from studying a Barbara Barry room.